Psychedelic drug: Medical

 Psychedelic therapy (or psychedelic-assisted therapy) is the proposed use of psychedelic drugs to treat mental disorders.
-As of 2021, psychedelic drugs are controlled substances in most countries and psychedelic therapy is not legally available outside clinical trials, with some exceptions.
+As of 2021, psychedelic drugs are controlled substances in most countries and psychedelic therapy is not legally available outside clinical trials.
+However, certain psychedelics like psilocybin and LSD are legally approved and/or used for treatment of conditions like treatment-resistant depression under special access programs in several countries including Australia, Switzerland, Canada, and Israel.

 The procedure for psychedelic therapy differs from that of therapies using conventional psychiatric medications.
 While conventional medications are usually taken without supervision at least once daily, in contemporary psychedelic therapy the drug is administered in a single session (or sometimes up to three sessions) in a therapeutic context.
 The therapeutic team prepares the patient for the experience beforehand and helps them integrate insights from the drug experience afterwards.
 After ingesting the drug, the patient normally wears eyeshades and listens to music to facilitate focus on the psychedelic experience, with the therapeutic team interrupting only to provide reassurance if adverse effects such as anxiety or disorientation arise.

 As of 2022, the body of high-quality evidence on psychedelic therapy remains relatively small and more, larger studies are needed to reliably show the effectiveness and safety of psychedelic therapy's various forms and applications.
 On the basis of favorable early results, ongoing research is examining proposed psychedelic therapies for conditions including major depressive disorder, and anxiety and depression linked to terminal illness.
 The United States Food and Drug Administration has granted breakthrough therapy status, which expedites the assessment of promising drug therapies for potential approval, to psilocybin therapy for treatment-resistant depression and major depressive disorder.

 It has been proposed that psychedelics used for therapeutic purposes may act as active "super placebos".
+On the other hand, the inverse placebo effect (or "knowcebo" effect) caused by blinding failure may create an illusion of large effect sizes with psychedelics.